oneapi-src/level-zero-spec/scripts/core/PROG.md

 @image latex ../images/core_queue.png

 ${"##"} Command Queues
-- A command queue represents a logical input stream to the device, tied to a physical input stream via an ordinal at creation time.
+A command queue represents a logical input stream to the device, tied to a physical input stream via an ordinal at creation time.

-- Command lists submitted to a command queue are **immediately** executed in a fifo manner.
+${"###"} Creation
 - The application may explicitly bind the command queue to a physical input stream, or allow the driver to choose dynamically, based on usage.
 - Multiple command queues may be created that use the same physical input stream.
 For example,